ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-styling.md

 	</tbody>
 </table>

+* The `tableProperties` button
+* The `tableCellProperties` button

 #### Toolbars

-The {@link module:table/tabletoolbar~TableToolbar} plugin introduces two balloon toolbars for tables.
-* The content toolbar shows up when a table cell is selected and it is anchored to the table.
-It is possible to {@link module:table/table~TableConfig#contentToolbar configure} its content.
-Normally, the toolbar contains the table-related tools such as `'tableColumn'` and `'tableRow'` dropdowns and `'mergeTableCells'` split button.
-* The table toolbar shows up when the whole table is selected, for instance using the widget handler.
+The contextual table toolbar shows up when the whole table is selected, for instance using the widget handler or clicking anywhere inside a table.
 It is possible to {@link module:table/table~TableConfig#tableToolbar configure} its content.
+These plugins allow adding the `tableProperties` and `tableCellProperties` items to the toolbar.

 ### Editor commands